Blog

 Can You Drop Domestic Violence Charges in Louisiana?

-can you drop domestic violence charges
+can you drop domestic violence charges in Louisiana

 Domestic violence, also known as domestic abuse battery, is a very serious crime that comes with major penalties.
-Maybe you’re the victim, family member, or offender involved in a domestic violence situation and you’re wondering: can you drop domestic violence charges?
+Maybe you’re the victim, family member, or offender involved in a domestic violence situation, and you’re wondering: can you drop domestic violence charges?
 The short answer is no, but it’s complicated.
-Below, our Baton Rouge criminal defense lawyers break down the answer to this question in detail, so you can know what to expect in your domestic violence case moving forward.
+Below, our Baton Rouge criminal defense lawyers break down the answer to this question in detail so you can know what to expect in your domestic violence case moving forward.

 What is Domestic Violence?